Audrey Truschke: Aurangzeb: The Life and Legacy of India's Most Controversial King

 In 2017, Truschke published Aurangzeb: The Life and Legacy of India's Most Controversial King about the Mughal emperor Aurangzeb, with Stanford University Press.
 Truschke, in her reading of sources, suggests that Aurangzeb was not the anti-Hindu tyrant he has been made out to be in popular scholarship; there was no "systematic" attack on Hindus and his sporadic destruction of temples or imposition of jizya must be interpreted from within a political and economical milieu.

+Truschke opines that the execution of the ninth Sikh Guru Tegh Bahadur in 1675 by Aurangzeb was a political matter rather than a religious act.
+She writes that Guru Tegh Bahadur was viewed as a rebel causing unrest in the state of Punjab and "a threat to the state security".
+In response to her alternate take on the killing of the ninth Guru, scholars and the Sikh community including Network of Sikh Organisations, wrote to her "reminding" her that it is "widely acknowledged and documented" that the killing took place against the backdrop of a delegation of Kashmiri Pandits approaching Guru Tegh Bahadur in 1675 to seek his protection from religious persecution.

-Munis D. Faruqui, a historian of Mughal India, found the book to be an excellent work aimed at non-specialists, and praised Truschke's willingness to tackle the topic despite being aware about the inevitability of "vicious personal attacks from mostly nonacademic critics".
+Munis D. Faruqui, a historian of Mughal India, found the book to be an excellent work aimed at non-specialists, and praised Truschke's willingness to tackle the topic despite being aware about the inevitability of "vicious personal attacks from mostly non-academic critics".
 However, Faruqui cautioned that the book "[did] not fill unexplored gaps in the historiography."
 Sara Mondini, a scholar of Indo-Islamic art and architecture, commended Truschke for having penned a "precise and exhaustive" volume on the subject with due regard to sources; it was far more "rich and complex" than the "stereotypical nationalist" ones prevailing in scholarship, and was "pivotal" to the understanding of Hindu-Muslim encounters in the premodern era.